-Types and Scoping of SEZs
+Types of SEZs

 - Special Economic Zones: Performance, Lessons Learned, and Implication for Zone Development (Gokhan Akinci, James Crittle)